rockettheme/docs/Docs/joomla/templates/corvus/INDEX.md

 ![][corvus]

 Corvus features integrated styling that works with RokSprocket to create a more seamless user experience.
-It's also built on the powerful Gantry framework, which adds an array of additional features to improve site management and performance.
+It is also built on the powerful Gantry framework, which adds an array of additional features to improve site management and performance.

 >> NOTICE: Corvus is a Joomla 2.5 and Joomla 3.x Template.